cgmcwhorter/mat_731/README.md

-MAT 830: The McKay Correspondence
+MAT 731: Rings & Modules
 ====

 Notes from the course MAT 731, taught at Syracuse University by Professor Dan Zacharia.